15th International Congress on EXTREMOPHILES 2026

 Microbes Beyond Earth: Radiation Resistance, Astrobiology, and the Origins of Life

-Linking microbial resilience to space biology, planetary exploration, and early Earth conditions
+Linking microbial resilience to radiation, planetary exploration, and early Earth conditions to inform astrobiology and the search for life beyond Earth.

 ECO_4